• Skip to content

 Vitamin A 24% · Vitamin C 13% · Calcium 24% · Iron 3%

-Baked asparagus side dish topped with melted cheese and bacon
+This baked asparagus is an easy side dish with melted cheese and bacon.

-Watch the baking time for asparagus.
-Depending on your oven (baking times for different ovens can vary wildly for the same result), how tender you prefer your asparagus to be, and the thickness of your asparagus spears, you may need to cook longer or shorter than my estimated time in the recipe.
+Baking Time.
+Depending on your oven (baking times for different ovens can vary for the same result), how tender you prefer your asparagus to be, and the thickness of your asparagus spears, you may need to cook longer or shorter than my estimated time in the recipe.
 I used relatively thin spears and it took about 12 minutes to get tender-crisp.
 Also, be vigilant whenever the broiler is on, as food can quickly burn when broiling.

 Filed Under: Low Carb, Per Serving: Under 5g Net Carbs, Sides Tagged With: 0-30min, 6-10ingredients, asparagus, bacon, cheddar cheese, garlic, gluten free, mozzarella cheese, olive oil, oven